w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - Indeed, there are several disciplines focusing on data (Data Science, Data Mining, Big data, ...)
 - However, acquiring data is a time-consuming, investment and knowledge-intensive process
 - In Europe (but now in many areas of the world), there can be problems related to privacy
-    - When is it “right” to protect privacy?
+    - When is it "right" to protect privacy?
 When does it become a limit?

 Plus,